ssc-oscar/eco-network/README.md

 ------------------------
 ### Data source:
 Ember Eco dependency is retrieved from(dependency) npm view --json <package> (dependents) deppkgs <package>
-Ember Eco authorship linked package is built on top of data retrieved from npms
+Ember Eco authorship linked package is built on top of data retrieved from npms.
+Only ember packages with github repo noted in the npms are included (to ensure that authorship is obtainable).

+R CRAN dependency is built on top of data retrieved from(dependency) libraries.io.
+As a result, packages with no upstream dependencies are omitted (are not in libraris.io).

-R CRAN dependency is built on top of data retrieved from(dependency) library.io R CRAN authorship linked package network is built on top of data retrieved from META CRAN
+R CRAN authorship linked package network is built on top of data retrieved from META CRAN

 ### Script locations(all on da4 server):